 The prognosis is usually good if the disease is recognized and treated promptly, before nerve damage develops.
 Although symptoms usually resolve after an attack, recovery of neuromuscular function (in a severe case) may require several months.
 Mental symptoms may occur during attacks but are not chronic.
 Premenstrual attacks often resolve quickly with the onset of menses.

 A diagnosis of Variegate Porphyria is suspected based upon symptoms and examination of the skin.
 None of the symptoms are specific, so the diagnosis must be confirmed by biochemical testing.
-In the evaluation of neurological symptoms, the other acute porphyrias need to be considered.
+In the evaluation of neurological symptoms, the other acute Porphyrias need to be considered.
 For initial screening, a spot urine sample should be obtained for measurement of PBG, ALA and total porphyrins.
-If none of these is elevated, acute porphyrias can be excluded as a cause of recent or concurrent symptoms.
-PBG measurement is most important and specific for acute porphyrias.
+If none of these is elevated, acute Porphyrias can be excluded as a cause of recent or concurrent symptoms.
+PBG measurement is most important and specific for acute Porphyrias.
 However, PBG and ALA may be less elevated and return to normal more quickly after an attack of Variegate Porphyria (or Hereditary Coproporphyria) than in Acute Intermittent Porphyria.
 Therefore, measurement of total urine porphyrins is important, keeping in mind that an elevation of urine porphyrins can occur in many other medical conditions.

 When blistering skin manifestations are present, Porphyria Cutanea Tarda, Hereditary Coproporphyria and even Congenital Erythropoietic Porphyria are possibilities to differentiate.
 Measurement of plasma and fecal porphyrins and determining the wavelength of the fluorescence peak of plasma porphyrins is useful in differentiating these conditions.

 The treatment of acute attacks of Variegate Porphyria is the same as for Acute Intermittent Porphyria and Hereditary Coproporphyria.
-Hospitalization is usually indicated for pain control and treatment of other severe symptoms such as nausea and vomiting, electrolyte imbalances and convulsions.
-Monitoring for these manifestations as well and muscle weakness and respiratory embarrassment is also indicated in severe attacks.
+Hospitalization is usually indicated for pain control and treatment of other severe symptoms such as nausea and vomiting, electrolyte imbalance and convulsions.
+Monitoring for these manifestations as well as muscle weakness and respiratory distress is also indicated in severe attacks.
 A narcotic analgesic is generally required for pain, and a phenothiazine or ondansetron for nausea and vomiting.
 Triggering factors such as unsafe medications should be identified and discontinued when possible.
-See Safe/Unsafe Drug List Specific therapies are glucose loading and hemin for injection, which is available in the U.S. as lyophilized hematin (Panhematin®).
+See Safe/Unsafe Drug List.
+Specific therapies are glucose loading and hemin for injection, which is available in the U.S. as lyophilized hematin (Panhematin®).
 Hemin works by slowing down or ‘repressing’ the heme biosynthesis pathway in the liver, thereby lowering toxic levels of ALA, PBG and porphyrins leading to a rapid recovery from an attack.
 Glucose given intravenously has a similar effect, but because it is less potent is used only for mild attacks.

 Can attacks be prevented?
 Yes, particularly with regard to drugs and diet.
 Genetic VP carriers should become informed on medications to avoid (see information on AIP and HCP) and should be prepared to point their healthcare providers to on-line drug lists that are regularly updated.
-See Safe/Unsafe Drug List A Medic Alert bracelet is useful for a situation in which the patient is incapacitated.
+See Safe/Unsafe Drug List.
+A Medic Alert bracelet is useful for a situation in which the patient is incapacitated.
 Very frequent premenstrual attacks can be prevented by a gonadotropin-releasing hormone (GnRH) analogue (Lupron, Zoladex, others) administered with expert guidance.
 In selected cases, frequent noncyclic attacks can be prevented by once- or twice-weekly infusions of hemin.

 Individuals who are prone to attacks should consume a normal balanced diet.
 Despite on-line discussion, there is no evidence that pushing carbohydrate prevents attacks, and it has the side effect of weight gain, which is undesirable for most people.
 Fasting, fad diets (for example, high protein) and gastric reduction surgery should be avoided.
-If weight loss is desired, it is advisable to consult a physician and a dietitian about an individualized diet with modest caloric restriction (ca. 10%), which will produce gradual weight loss without increasing the risk of an attack of porphyria.
-Exercise is safe in porphyria and recommended.
+If weight loss is desired, it is advisable to consult a physician and a dietitian about an individualized diet with modest caloric restriction (ca. 10%), which will produce gradual weight loss without increasing the risk of an attack of Porphyria.
+Exercise is safe in Porphyria and recommended.

 Cimetidine has also been recommended based on little evidence and should not be used as a substitute for hemin or even glucose.
 Acute attacks are potentially life-threatening especially if not treated promptly, but most patients recover completely.
 Future attacks can be prevented by avoiding triggering factors.
 Frequent attacks that are cyclic can be prevented by administration of a GnRH analogue.
 Frequent noncyclic attacks are rare and can sometimes be prevented by prophylactic administration of hemin – perhaps a single dose weekly.